Housing in Denmark

 Furnished housing

-Through property rental agencies you can rent temporary furnished housing, or furnished rooms till you move into a permanent property.
+You can rent temporary furnished housing or rooms through property rental agencies until you move into permanent accommodation.

 Rent from outgoing students (short-term rent)